 The ship had a lucrative 19-year career until that September night when a gale-force wind caused its seams to break apart, according to the announcement.
 The captain, William Griffin, ordered the crew to evacuate on the ship’s yawl boat, from where they watched the F.J.
 King sink, bow first.

-• BillyInsow
+• Ronaldnob

 Elusive shipwreck found in Lake Michigan over 100 years after sinking